Case studies

 Solution

-We spent the first six weeks proving that hypothesis with a working prototype rather than a deck.
+We spent the first 6 weeks proving that hypothesis with a working prototype rather than a deck.
 Together with the Secro founding team we ran a focused discovery, mapped the document lifecycle across carriers, banks, traders and insurers, and validated the technical choices on real trade scenarios.
-By the end of week eight we had a clickable prototype, a private blockchain backbone in place, and a 40-week MVP roadmap that everyone in the room could defend.
+By the end of week 8 we had a clickable prototype, a private blockchain backbone in place, and a 40-week MVP roadmap that everyone in the room could defend.

 Specific Secro Gateway middleware

-Patented security and audit layer
+Security and audit layer

 Technology